-What is the Jump Around?
+What is a Jump Test?

 - Measures your flight time from a series of repeated jumps

 - Interprets jump performance to report your recovery status

 - Gives you a Jump Score, which comes with a suggestion for workout intensity

 - Shows fatigue trends over time, and whether you're trending toward high, medium, or low fatigue

 In order to take a jump test using UA Connected Footwear, the following requirements must be met:

 - You must own UA Connected Footwear.
 To check, look at the tongue of your right shoe.
 There should be a Bluetooth number listed there, and if there isn't, this means that your shoes are not equipped with the necessary technology to perform a jump test.